Salem Al-Najdi

-Salem Al-Najdi (سالم النجدي; born 27 January 2003) is a Saudi professional footballer who currently plays as a left-back or a left winger for Al-Fateh.
+Salem Al-Najdi (سالم النجدي; born 27 January 2003) is a Saudi professional footballer who plays as a left-back or a left winger for Al-Nassr.

-Career
+Club career

 Al-Najdi began his career at the youth team of Al-Fateh.
 On 23 August 2021, Al-Najdi signed his first professional contract with the club.
 He was called up to the first-team after a number of first-team players tested positive for COVID-19.
 Al-Najdi was named on the bench for the first time on 1 January 2022 in the match against Al-Nassr.
 On 27 June 2022, Al-Najdi made his first-team debut for Al-Fateh in the 2–1 loss to Al-Nassr.

+On 15 August 2024, Al-Najdi joined Al-Nassr on a five-year contract.

 International career

-Saudi Arabia U20

 Al-Najdi was called up to the under-20 national team for the first time on 12 January 2021.
 He was named in the squad taking part in the 2022 Arab Cup U-20.
 He started every match throughout the competition as the Green Falcons won their second consecutive title.

+In June 2022, he took part in the Maurice Revello Tournament in France with Saudi Arabia team.